KoynovStas/CRC_t/README.md

  -  The code uses only the standard **C++03 not C++11** -> This allows you to use the template in the oldest projects with older compilers.
  - In the code not uses the library boost.
  - The code has no dependencies, and imprisoned in the one file.
+ - For **any** bit-depth (width) of CRC will be use the standard table method for calculation.
+Will be calculated standart table for byte (table size 256 elements)

 Template parameters is the standard Specifications algorithms CRC as described in Ross N. Williams [A PAINLESS GUIDE TO CRC ERROR DETECTION ALGORITHMS.](http://www.ross.net/crc/download/crc_v3.txt)